DimaDoesCode/ML_and_Time-Series/README.md

 # ML <a id='purchases'></a>
-## Repository of the Classiscal ML projects.
+## Repository of the Classical ML projects.

 <b>Project Description</b>